From crazy to pathological: the insidious disease only beginning to get the recognition it deserves

-When Katrina finally underwent laparoscopic surgery she was found to have stage four (severe) endometriosis.
+When Katrina finally underwent laparoscopic surgery she was found to have severe endometriosis (stage four).
 “It was like a war zone in there,” said Katrina.
 “They couldn’t see any of my organs because there was so much scar tissue.”

-Many women will be unaware that they have endometriosis until they start trying for a baby.
+The link between endometriosis and fertility is often overlooked however, because many women will be unaware that they have the disease until they start trying for a baby.
 This is because progesterone, a hormone present in most forms of contraception including the oral contraceptive pill, implanon rod and the mirena intrauterine contraceptive device, will often dampen the growth of endometriosis.
 This was the case for Kristy Tunbridge, 42, from Mudgeeraba, Queensland, who was on the pill from the age of 14 to 38.

 “When I was on the pill the pain was masked,” Kristy said.
 “But when I came off it my periods became more and more painful.”